jamesfmackenzie/jamesfmackenzie.github.io/_posts/2017-01-02-raspberry-pi-headless-rasbian-install.md

 ### Step 5.
 Find your Pi's IP address

 To configure your Pi, you need the IP address.
-You can find this in your Router's DHCP lease allocation table.
+You can find this in your Router's DHCP lease allocation table:

 ![DHCP lease allocation table](/img/posts/2017-01-02 14_40_16-raspberry-pi-ip-address.png)